ONTAP 9 Manuals ( CA08871-402 )

 SnapMirror and ARP interoperability

-Beginning with ONTAP 9.12.1, ARP is supported on SnapMirror destination volumes.
+Beginning with ONTAP 9.12.1, ARP is supported on Asynchronous SnapMirror destination volumes.
 ARP is not supported with SnapMirror Synchronous.

 If a SnapMirror source volume is ARP-enabled, the SnapMirror destination volume automatically acquires the ARP configuration state (learning, enabled, etc), ARP training data, and ARP-created Snapshot of the source volume.
 No explicit enablement is required.